Channel-Thirteen/OSC2/README.md

 This is a 2 oscillator synth, created in HISE.
 The documents contained here are what's required for the GPL v3 open-source license to share, sell, distribute.

+Included in OSC2, is an AHDSR and Attack Level Envelope with visual graph.
+Reverb controls, delay controls and chorous.

+There is a preset browser and manager and keyboard.

-The synth has 2 Waveform Generators that contain multiple oscillators
+<b><h1>The synth has 2 Waveform Generators that contain multiple oscillators </h1> </b>

 1. Sine:		a sinusoidal curve